ilchen/cryptopals/README.md

 is to generate a uniformly distributed random number `r` of, say 512 bits if SHA256 is used as a collision-resistant hash function.
 Then compute `h = SHA256(r || m)`.
 The commitment is a pair `(r, h)`, of which `h` is revealed while `r` is kept secret until it comes time to prove knowledge of `m`.
-However the attack presented in this challenge will still work with this correct setup as well since the person making the prediction is in control of `r`.
+However the attack presented in this challenge will still work with this correct setup since the person making the prediction is in control of `r`.

-This attack shows that producing a commitment by hashing a secret message `m` with a collision resistant hash function with a small output space doesn't guarantee the _binding_ property, which a cryptographically secure commitment must possess (in addition to that of _hiding_ `m`).
+This attack shows that producing a commitment by hashing a secret message `m` with a hash function that is built using the Merkle–Damgård construction may not guarantee the _binding_ property of the commitment, which a cryptographically secure commitment scheme must possess (in addition to that of _hiding_ `m`).
+If a hash function is _target collision resistant_, using it to produce commitments would be safe.

 Why does this attack work?
 The main reason is that hash functions employing the Merkle–Damgård construction are vulnerable to message-length extension attacks.
 That's the main reason the recently standardized by NIST [SHA3 hash standard](https://csrc.nist.gov/publications/detail/fips/202/final) uses the sponge construction instead of Merkle–Damgård.
 Using SHA3 for making commitments is immune from this attack.
 So would be using